mtrevi/Kaggle_2015_ECML-PKDD/README.md

 - `--magnitude <int>` (MAGNITUDE) : **matching parameter**, number of last points to consider in order to compute the average distance between the test and the train trip.
 - `--topn <int>` (TOPN) : **matching parameter**, number of top candidates to consider before applying the [MEDOID](https://en.wikipedia.org/wiki/Medoid) to select the final prediction.

 Note that to choose the optimal values of the parameters describe before, multiple runs need to be tested.
-To make them quicker, all the parameters can read in input a list of possible values, such as:
+To make the multiple experiments quicker, all the parameters can read in input a list of possible values, such as:
 ```
 [..] --max-airport-distance 1.5,2,2.5 --magnitude 2,3 [..]
 ```
 When a list is provided all the combinations among the values are tested.
-This will skip the initial (and time consuming step) of loading the training set.
+This trick allows to skip the initial (and time consuming) step of loading the training set—will be done only for the first setting.

 <!--  -->
 ##### Input/Output Parameters: